 - The cost of an abortion without insurance coverage is substantial: In 2014, the average cost of an abortion—whether surgical or medical—at 10 weeks of pregnancy was slightly more than $500.
 The median cost at 20 weeks was $1,195.9 In addition, patients often must pay out of pocket for additional nonmedical costs, such as transportation, child care and lodging.

-- Many women and families are unable to handle an emergency expense of $500 or more.
+- Many individuals and families are unable to handle an emergency expense of $500 or more.
 When U.S. adults were asked in a 2016 nationally representative survey how they would pay for a $400 emergency expense, more than 40% of respondents said that they would be unable to find the money or that they would only be able to cover the unexpected cost by borrowing money or selling something.
 One-quarter of adults reported having forgone health care in the previous year because of high cost.11

 - Forty-one percent of abortion patients surveyed in six states in 2011 said it was somewhat or very difficult to pay for their care.12